Slowly baked over several days, creating a classic tea with a woodsy nose, rich liquor, and a well-balanced, slightly sour profile.

 This teapot was handmade in Yingge, Taiwan, and has a volume of 200ml (6.75oz).

-I encourage experimentation with incense and tea pairing, but I think that this incense goes well with a bitten-leaf oolong.
+I encourage experimentation with incense and tea pairing, but I think that this Frankincense goes well with any of the fragrant oolongs like Gui Fei or Wen Shan Bao Zhong.

 10g incense ~ 26x 13cm sticks.
 Approximate burn time of one stick ~ 30 minutes.